eliottness/episcan/README.md

 ### Install

-The dockerization has not started yet there is nothing more to do
+The dockerization has not started yet there is nothing more to do.